levisre/KeyExchange/README.md

 ##Description##

-This is a small demo webservice in Ruby using Sinatra Framwork and OpenSSL to create a (not so) secure key exchange between client and server using three methods: RSA, Diffie Hellman (DH) and Elliptic Curve Diffie Hellman (ECDH).
+This is a small demo webservice in Ruby using Sinatra Framwork and OpenSSL to create a (not so) secure key exchange between client and server using three methods: RSA, Diffie Hellman Ephemeral (DHE) and Elliptic Curve Diffie Hellman Ephemeral (ECDHE).

 - With RSA, the scenario is: